This tutorial describes how to generate your own certificate request for use in an online SSL certificate request.

 Mbed TLS includes the core and applications for generating keys and certificate requests without relying on other libraries and applications, offering users a command-line alternative to OpenSSL for generating their keys and certificate requests.

 This article assumes you have compiled and installed the Mbed TLS library and example programs on your system.

 Whenever you request a certificate from one of the SSL vendors, you are asked to enter a CSR.
 CSR is short for Certificate Signing Request and is often in the PEM format.

-To generate a certificate request, you need a private-public keypair.
-The public key is put in the certificate request in addition to some identifying information (e.g. website domain, address, country).
-By submitting your request you ask the SSL vendor to sign that request with their CA key and generate a full certificate from it.
+To generate a certificate request, you need a private-public key pair.
+The public key is put in the certificate request in addition to some identifying information (such as website domain, address, and country).
+By submitting your request, you ask the SSL vendor to sign that request with their CA key and generate a full certificate from it.

 The CA will determine the validity of the certificate they generate based on how much you paid them.

 The first step for generating a certificate request, is to generate a private-public key pair for the certificate.

 For generating key files, Mbed TLS includes the

 This key generation application accepts the following arguments:

 usage: gen_key param=<>... acceptable parameters: type=rsa default: rsa rsa_keysize=%d default: 4096 filename=%s default: keyfile.key format=pem|der default: pem